-2.8.3.7.3.
-In accordance with 42 C.F.R. §§ 438.3(i), 438.210, and 422.208, compensation to individuals or entities that conduct UM activities for the ICO must not be structured so as to provide incentives for the individual or entity to deny, limit, or discontinue Medically Necessary Services to any Enrollee.

-2.8.4.
-Behavioral Health Service Authorization Policies and Procedures
+- 2.8.3.6.3.
+In accordance with 42 C.F.R. §§ 438.3(i), 438.210, and 422.208, compensation to individuals or entities that conduct UM activities for the ICO must not be structured so as to provide incentives for the individual or entity to deny, limit, or discontinue Medically Necessary Services to any Enrollee. - 2.8.3.6.3.1.
+When a service authorization decision is not reached within the applicable timeframe for either standard or expedited requests, the ICO must give notice on the date that the timeframe expires. - 2.8.4.
+Behavioral Health Service Authorization Policies and Procedures - 2.8.4.1.

-2.8.4.1.
 As applicable, the ICO shall delegate to the PIHP BH Service authorizations.
 Any contract between the ICO and the PIHP shall include requirements as outlined in Appendix C and will adhere to the authorization requirements found in Section 2.8.3.